 Burj is the Arabic word for tower, and Dubai has several of them.
 Its impressive skyline features some of the tallest and most iconic buildings in the world.

 Burj Khalifa, at 2,722 feet, is the tallest structure in the world.
 Its observation deck offers stunning views of the surrounding area and is not to be missed.
 Nearby to Burj Khalifa you’ll find the beautiful Dubai Fountain, gardens, a restaurant (the highest in the world, naturally) and more.

 Burj al Arab is found on a manmade island and is sometimes called “the world’s only 7-Star hotel” – although technically, there’s no rating higher than five.
-Experience the ultimate in luxury for yourself when you visit the hotel during our “Cosmopolitan Dubai and High Tea” Azamara Shore Excursions tour, available on the Le Club Voyage cruise.
+Experience the ultimate in luxury for yourself when you visit the hotel during our “Cosmopolitan Dubai and High Tea” Azamara Shore Excursions tour, available on the loyalty cruise.

 2. Go wild for wildlife.

 When you think of Dubai, the word “nature” may not immediately come to mind.
 However, from desert safaris to underwater zoos, there are plenty of ways to explore the animal kingdom.